Igor-Lacko/IPK-proj2/README.md

 6. [Bibliography](#bibliography)
 ## Theoretical overview
 ### Sockets
 Sockets are one endpoint in a two way internet communication, defined by an IP address and a port number [[Geeksforgeeks]](#bibliography).
 In case of connected/stream sockets they also have an destination IP address and port associated with them.
 These are sockets that provide reliable in order byte streams for data transmission [[IBM]](#bibliography).
-Along with stream sockets, other important type is the datagram socket, which acts more like a mailbox [[Geeksforgeeks]](#bibliography) and provides datagrams instead of streams, which are connectionless messages with fixed message length and do not guarantee the order or delivery of messages [[IBM]](#bibliography).
+Along with stream sockets, other important type is the datagram socket, which acts more like a mailbox, providing datagrams (that are "dropped" into it and sent from it to another mailbox) instead of streams, which are connectionless messages with fixed message length and do not guarantee the order or delivery of messages [[IBM]](#bibliography), [[Geeksforgeeks]](#bibliography).
 The TCP uses stream sockets, while the UDP uses datagram sockets.
+***
 ### Transmission Control Protocol (TCP)
 The TCP is a transport layer protocol which is well characterized by reliable delivery of data (being able to solve problems such as packet loss), being connection-oriented, and providing a in-order byte stream [[RFC9293]](#bibliography).
 Because of these features, the TCP is commonly utilized in applications that require reliable data transfer, web browsing, email or file transfer [[Techtarget]](#bibliography).
 However, the reliablility guarantees can introduce significant overhead, which is why the TCP isn't suitable for all use cases.
 Because of the reliability of TCP, in context of this project the only problem to be solved for the client is detecting message delimiters.
 The TCP is most recently specified in [[RFC9293]](#bibliography).
 ***